SynthstromAudible/DelugeFirmware/docs/CONTRIBUTING.md

 * Doing housekeeping of the Pull request including processing community feedback.
 * Tagging the pull request appropriately where possible.
 * Trying to keep some sense of ownership over the touched areas of the codebase and provide support in case of problems, questions or future developments.

+## Tools

+To help you to speed up your development you have two command line tools that can help you streamline the process of loading a firmware and then debugging it.

+### Flashing the firmware via USB (loadfw)

+You can load the firmware over USB.
+As this could be a security risk, it must be enabled in community feature settings on the Deluge.
+There you will see a key that you need to use in the command to authenticate with the Deluge.
+`./dbt loadfw <port_number> <hex_key> <firmware_file_path>`

+You can check which port number was assigned to each port by executing:
+`./dbt loadfw -h`

+The only port that accepts firmware files is "Deluge Port 3" so make sure you select its port number when loading the firmware.

+### Printing debug log messages on the console

+While the Deluge is connected over USB, you can print the messages it produces to the console.
+In order to do that execute this command:
+`./dbt sysex-logging <port_number>`

+You can check which port number was assigned to each port by executing:
+`./dbt sysex-logging -h`

+The only build able to send debug messages via sysex is the "debug" build, so you will need to flash that one.

+To make debug log prints in your code, which will be sent to the console, here is a code example:
+`D_PRINTLN("my log message which prints an integer value %d", theIntegerValue);`